Pylons/akhet/docs/index.rst

 :Source: https://bitbucket.org/sluggo/akhet (Mercurial)

-**Akhet** is a Pylons-like application template for the Pyramid_ web framework, along with a small support library to make Pyramid a bit easier to use.
+**Akhet** is a Pylons-like application template (or "skeleton") for the Pyramid_ web framework, along with a small support library to make Pyramid a bit easier to use.
 This manual explains Akhet and also attempts to be a gentle introduction to the Pyramid manual, which some people find overwhelming at first.
 This manual assumes you're familiar with Python web development.
 If you're a new web developer, look for the Akhet tutorials which will be coming out soon: they will show how to build a web application wtih Akhet step by step.

 Akhet version 1.0b1 is a public beta to give it some testing before the final release.
 Please send feedback to the pylons-discuss_ list, and report bugs on the `bug tracker`_.
-The Akhet package was previously named "pyramid_sqla"; it was changed to reflect its evolution from a SQLALchemy application template to a more full-fledged Pylons-like template.
+The Akhet package was previously named "pyramid_sqla"; it was changed to reflect its evolution from a SQLALchemy application skeleton to a more full-fledged Pylons-like skeleton.
 The SQLAlchemy library was spun off to the "SQLAHelper" package.

 The word "akhet" is the name of the hieroglyph that is Pylons' icon: a sun